tannerpace/EasyApi/README.md

 ## Usage

 - Download or clone the bash script to your local machine.
-- Run the script using the command `bash script_name.sh`.
+- Run the script using the command `bash init_project.sh`.

 The script will guide you through the rest of the process via prompts.